 The current Board of Directors (the "Founding Board") has five (5) voting members.
 If the Capistrano Unified School District exercises its right to appoint a representative pursuant to its right to do so under the Charter School Act, a representative shall be added for this purpose, pursuant to a Charter Petition granted by that District.
 Oxford Preparatory Academy, Inc. reserves the right to expand the number of seats on its Board of Directors in the future.
+The Board of Directors meetings will be held inby alternating locations between South Orange County and Chino Valley.

 Desired areas of expertise to fulfill the mission and vision of the school for our students among the board members include: education management and instruction, real estate and construction, public relations and marketing, business, grant writing, school development, legal services, accounting and school finance, nonprofit community development and nonprofit compliance.
-The Oxford Preparatory Academy, Inc. Bylaws have been developed by the Board of Directors (Exhibit Appendix, Bylaws).
+The Oxford Preparatory Academy, Inc. Bylaws have been developed by the Board of Directors (Exhibit Appendix H, Bylaws).